varunbala2237/pigo-stream/README.md

 The backend is a Node.js/Express.js server responsible for:

-- Handling recommendation routes
 - Managing user sessions
+- Handling recommendations
 - Interacting with Firebase and Supabase databases

 ### How to Set Up and Deploy the Backend

-1. Clone the backend repository or use your backend folder.
+1. Create your own backend project.

 2. Install dependencies by running:
    `npm install`